The Ames Racquet and Fitness Center offers Massage Therapy at all three of our locations.

 ARFC offers all types of massages, including Swedish massage, sports massage prenatal massage, deep tissue massage, therapeutic massage, hot stone massage and others.
 Talk to your therapist directly to determine what's best for you.

 Do Gift Certificates expire?
 No. We hope the certificate is used within the given time period, but will accept the certificate either way.
+We do not accept the Spa Finder gift cards.

 - stress reduction and relaxation